-There are no rules and regulations for resistance bands like there are for Olympic barbells.
-That means that manufacturers don’t have to comply to anything and the bands can have different sizes and characteristics.
+There are no rules and regulations for resistance bands like there are for Olympic barbells for example.
+That means that manufacturers don’t have to comply with anything and the bands can have different sizes and characteristics.
 That said, most common resistance bands have similar measurements because of the simple fact that those sizes work for most people.

 Let’s take deeper look at the 4 most common types of resistance bands.

 These bands are very versatile and can be used for a lot of different exercises.
 You can use them held in your hands, under your feet, attached to an anchor, etc.

-Loop bands are 40” to 48” long.
-(3’3 to 4 long) That’s the length when you put the band down on the floor and measure from one end to the other.
+Loop bands are 40” to 48” long when you put the band down on the floor and measure from one end to the other.
 Because it’s a loop, you have to double that distance to get the total length.
 That means the total circumference of these bands is 80” to 96”.

 Mini bands length

 Mini bands are actually loop bands as well.
 They form a loop, just smaller.
 These bands are used for applications where the range of motion is smaller or for corrective exercises.

 For example, you can put these around your knees during squats to give you a mental cue to keep pushing your knees out to prevent them from caving in.
-Of course for applications like that, the bands have to be a lot shorter than normal loop bands.
+Of course for applications like that, the bands have to be a lot shorter than normal loop bands which is why you use mini bands.

 Mini bands are generally 12” long but, 10” bands are also available (24” or 20” total circumference).
 That means mini bands measure about 1 foot or slightly shorter in length.
 For smaller people, shorter bands are more suitable so you have less slack in the band and you hit resistance earlier.
 Where loop bands are kind of rectangular (thick but not very wide), mini bands are much wider and flatter.